The Color of Your Video Player is Affecting Your Play Rate

 Beware.
 Color meanings change with culture, so your bright, joyful yellow player is the color of mourning in Egypt.

-From our data, it seems that too many Wistia users are still using the default, warm gray color that’s applied when you first upload your video.
+From our data, it seems that too many Wistia users are still using the default, Royal blue color that’s applied when you first upload your video.
 Though this color does get a lot of plays, the play rate isn’t as high as with other colors.

 Your player color might seem like an afterthought, but in design, these little details matter.